tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 A good issue description should include:

  - What the problem is, including any error messages that are displayed.
- - What version of the software it occured with.
+ - What version of the software it occurred with.
  - Any relevant information about the system running it, for example the operating system being used.
  - Versions of any dependent libraries.
  - How to reproduce it.